 We may earn money or products from the companies mentioned in this post.
 This helps support what we do and in no way costs you a thing.

 Do you love to get spooked?
 Do you want to go to places where ordinary tourists usually do not think of visiting?
 Well, if you answered yes, then you must come down to the most haunted place in Wisconsin – the Kate Blood Gravestone.
 But what is so strange about this gravestone?
 What makes it different from the others?
-We will try to explain all.
+We will try to explain this urban legend all.

 The gravestone can be found in one of the oldest cemeteries in Appleton Riverside Cemetery- in a creepy setting on the river.
 It is just the beginning of an unsettling story behind the grave.
 The headstone here marks the final resting place of Kate Blood.
 All the visitors are drawn to this eerie-looking gravestone by a story that goes around here that Kate Blood was just a witch who used an ax to murder her husband and children.
 But are these all true?